menyoung/Measure.jl/README.md

 TODO
 ----

-Use Raytheon VISA package
-Igor interfaces? how?
+* Igor interfaces? how?
-Make channels parametric: numbers, strings, tuples, etc. this will make everything safe
+* Make channels parametric: numbers, strings, tuples, etc. this will make everything safe

 Philosophy
 ----------

-Each physically distinct category should be its own concrete type.
+* Each physically distinct category should be its own concrete type.
-Multiple dispatch and abstract types should help make re-usable codebase.
+* Multiple dispatch and abstract types should help make re-usable codebase.

 Requirements
 ------------